Moddable-OpenSource/moddable/examples/readme.md

 		"$(MODDABLE)/modules/drivers/xpt2046/manifest.json"
 	]

-To build an app that for the `ft6206` touch controller driver, modify both the `config` and `include` sections in the `manifest.json` file:
+To build an app for the `ft6206` touch controller driver, modify both the `config` and `include` sections in the `manifest.json` file:

 	"config": {
 		"screen": "ili9341",